Board Committees & Charters

 P&G Compensation & Leadership Development Committee

-Membership: Joseph Jimenez, Terry J. Lundgren (Chair), Christine M. McCarthy, and W. James McNerney.
+Membership: Joseph Jimenez, Debra L. Lee, Terry J. Lundgren (Chair), Christine M. McCarthy, and W. James McNerney.

 Purpose: The Compensation & Leadership Development Committee has a charter, under which it has full authority and responsibility for the Company’s overall compensation policies, their specific application to principal officers elected by the Board of Directors (including review and evaluation of their compensation) and the compensation of the non-employee members of the Board of Directors.
 This committee also assists the Board in the leadership development and evaluation of principal officers.